WATCH: Local Father Returns From Deployment, Surprises 5-Year-Old Son For Very Special Occasion

 When his wife Vanessa found out he’d be returning around the same time Jaden was going to be honored by his school — LEAP Academy University Charter School in Camden — she quickly came up with an idea.

-“I just wanted him to have a good homecoming,” Jaden’s mother Vanessa Rivera said.
+“I just wanted him to have a good homecoming,” Jaden’s mother, Vanessa Rivera, said.

 Jaden and his kindergarten classmates were going to be inducted into the Alfredo Santiago Scholarship program, which provides full-tuition scholarships to Rutgers University when the students finish high school, and it was happening around the same time Jose would be coming home.